-The battlements of this fortress spring out of a near-vertical cliff-face overlooking the sea.
+The battlements of this fortress spring out of a near-vertical cliff face overlooking the sea.
 Built on the orders of King Edward I, it’s one of the finest examples of 13thcentury military architecture in Europe.
 It took an army of 1000 skilled labourers 12 years to construct.
-The castle boasts two rings of walls and towers, and was impregnable from almost every angle.
+The castle boasts two rings of walls and towers and was impregnable from almost every angle.
 Its secret weapon was a 200-foot long stairway which still leads from the castle to the cliff base which meant besieged inhabitants of the castle could be kept fed and watered.
 Along with the castles at Caernarfon, Conwy and Beaumaris, Harlech is a fantastically well-preserved medieval fortress which is listed as a UNESCO World Heritage Site.
 An atmospheric and memorable day out.

-Deep beneath the mountains of southern Snowdonia you’ll have an unforgettable underground adventure.
+Deep beneath the mountains of southern Snowdonia, you’ll have an unforgettable underground adventure.
 Sail with a mysterious hooded boatman through a magical underground waterfall – your gateway to the dark ages and a time of myth, magic, dragons, giants and King Arthur himself.

 At Llechwedd Slate Caverns you get to experience life as it was for a Victorian mining family.
 Tours start with a ride on the UK’s steepest cable railway which will take you 100s of feet underground to explore the old mine workings.
-On your way you’ll hear tales of the miners’ family life – children as young as 12 would work down in these dark caverns.
-They helped make North Wales the slate-capital of the world in the 19th century.
+On your way, you’ll hear tales of the miners’ family life – children as young as 12 would work down in these dark caverns.
+They helped make North Wales the slate capital of the world in the 19th century.

 This museum, in the pretty mountain village of Llanberis, tells the story of the Welsh slate industry.
 And what a story it is.
 North Wales was once the slate capital of the world and people have been quarrying slate here for over 1,800 years.
 It’s a story that has shaped this landscape in many different ways.

 These beautiful Grade I listed gardens are a wonderful place to stroll around and enjoy an unhurried few hours.
 Eight miles of paths and trails wind you through 70 acres of rare trees and plant species – some of which were planted over one hundred and fifty years ago.
-The gardens are also a SSSI (Site of Special Scientific Interest) and are an important habitat to wildlife including rare horseshoe and whiskered bats, otters and water voles.
+The gardens are also a SSSI (Site of Special Scientific Interest) and are an important habitat for wildlife, including rare horseshoe and whiskered bats, otters and water voles.
 The gardens accompany a statuesque Regency mansion house (built in the 1830s and also Grade I listed) which was originally the seat of Lord Newborough.

-Portmeirion is an iconic fantasy Italianate village located on the beautiful Dwyryd estuary, just a couple of miles south east of Porthmadog.
+Portmeirion is an iconic fantasy Italianate village located on the beautiful Dwyryd estuary, just a couple of miles south-east of Porthmadog.
 Designed by the visionary Welsh architect Sir Clough Williams Ellis, it’s surrounded by 70 acres of sub-tropical woodlands and gardens as well as miles of sandy beaches and wonderful coastal walks.

-You’ll get a glimpse in to the life of a Victorian copper miner at this award-winning heritage attraction which features a self-guided walking tour of the old mine workings.
+You’ll get a glimpse into the life of a Victorian copper miner at this award-winning heritage attraction which features a self-guided walking tour of the old mine workings.
 It’s a remarkable and impressive example of how our industrial heritage can be reclaimed, restored and transformed into an outstanding family attraction.

 This fascinating woollen mill has been owned by the same family since 1859.
-You can tour the working mill museum and see the machines which transforms raw Welsh wool into beautiful bedspreads, tapestries and tweeds.
+You can tour the working mill museum and see the machines which transform raw Welsh wool into beautiful bedspreads, tapestries and tweeds.
 You can then buy some of these beautiful products in the Mill Shop.